PS-O5/wolf3d-stm32f411ceu6/README.md

 A bare-metal, fully hardware-driven port of id Software's classic *Wolfenstein 3D* for the STM32F411CEU6 ("Black Pill") microcontroller.

 This project was built entirely from scratch without an RTOS or standard hardware abstraction layers (HAL).
-It features a custom fixed-point raycasting engine, raw SPI display drivers, state-locking input fusion for physical D-Pads/Joysticks, and runs incredibly fast within a 96MHz envelope.
+It features a custom fixed-point raycasting engine, raw SPI display drivers, state-locking input fusion for physical D-Pads/Joysticks, a zero-CPU-overhead 8-bit piezo audio engine and runs incredibly fast within a 96MHz envelope.

+> **Current Project Status:** At this time, the engine serves as a highly optimized technical showcase featuring **E1M1 (Episode 1, Map 1)** fully playable from start to finish.

+---

+## ✨ Key Engine Features
+- **Custom Raycaster:** Highly optimized fixed-point math tailored for the ARM Cortex-M4.
+- **Direct Hardware SPI:** Raw, DMA-assisted display driving to the ST7789 LCD.
+- **8-Bit Piezo Audio Engine:** A custom, non-blocking hardware PWM sound system (TIM4) featuring a dual-layer audio priority system.
+Background music (BGM) seamlessly pauses for sound effects (SFX) and resumes automatically with 0% CPU overhead.
+- **Input Fusion:** Auto-calibrating, state-locking input handler for physical joysticks and push buttons.

 ---